Albrenik/recipes-homecooking/README.md

 Cook the Chicken in the pan until it has a nice brown crust.
 Combine all ingredients in a casserole dish.
 Cover the casserole with cheese and put it in the oven at 200 degrees.
+Meanwhile, in a sauce pan add the couple of ounces of condensed mushroom soup, condensed chicken soup and 1 cup of sour cream; season it with salt and pepper and heat it mildly and stir it finely.
+Pour this mixture in casserole dish; mix the chicken and pasta to it.
+Then take a half a cup of butter melt it; in addition, you could mix it with crumbled buttery crackers.
+Heat it in the oven for 30 minutes until it heated through and browned in top.

 ## Recipe 9
 [Homemade burger](https://realfood.tesco.com/recipes/classic-homemade-burger.html)